mui/mui-x/docs/data/data-grid/row-updates/row-updates.md

 When receiving updates more frequently than this threshold, the grid will wait before updating the rows.

-The following demo updates the rows every 10ms, but they are only applied every 2 seconds.
+The following demo updates the rows every 10 ms, but they are only applied every 2 seconds.

 {{"demo": "ThrottledRowsGrid.js", "bg": "inline"}}